jbcodeforce/java-studies/docs/quarkus.md

 !!!
 Attention the field needs to be public, and then in test you need to access via getter!!
 DefaultValue does not work neither.

+Quarkus does much of its configuration and bootstrap at build time.
+But some properties are defined at run time from system properties, environment variables (in uppercase, . transformed as _ : QUARKUS_DATASOURCE_PASSWORD), using `.env` file, and then `application.property` in a `$(pwd)/target/config` folder for development test.

 ```java
 // does fail as it return -